The pros and cons of a broking career

 Once you have your certificate and professional body membership, you’re ready to join a brokerage.

-To sign up to a brokerage and their aggregator, you have to provide 100 points of identification:
+To sign up to a brokerage and their aggregator, you have to provide identification documents:

 - Birth certificate.